bahazlitni/Eldara/README.md

-# CircuitSimulator
+# Eldara

-CircuitSimulator is a powerful yet user-friendly circuit simulation software designed for educational purposes and quick circuit prototyping.
+Eldara is a powerful yet user-friendly circuit simulation software designed for educational purposes and quick circuit prototyping.
 It features highly optimized algorithms that enable near real-time simulation of both simple and complex circuits.

 ## Features
 - 🖥️ **Intuitive UI** – Easy-to-use interface for seamless circuit creation.